aszo-stripe/nextjs-custom-checkout-elements/README.md

 $ cp .env.local.example .env.local
 ```

 Add your Stripe API keys in the new `.env.local` file.
+Additionally, if you are going to run on something other than localhost, add your hostname to the `NEXT_PUBLIC_HOSTNAME` env variable.
+If you don't do this, any payment methods requiring a redirect will try and redirect to `http://localhost:3000`.

 Next, install all project dependencies by running `npm install`